Updated 28 August, 2025

 Sora text runs left-to-right in horizontal lines.
 There is no case distinction.
 Words are separated by spaces.

-Sora represents native consonant sounds using 18 letters.
+Sora sompeng represents native consonant sounds using 18 letters.

 A special letter, 𑃨, can be used to represent sounds from neighbouring languages that are not assimilated into the Sora phonology.

-When consonant clusters occur, there is nothing to indicate suppression of the inherent vowel, leading to some ambiguity in detecting clusters that relies on the reader's knowledge of words.
+When consonant clusters occur, there is nothing to indicate suppression of the inherent vowel, leading to some ambiguity in detecting clusters that can only be resolved by relying on the reader's knowledge of words.

 ❯ basicV

-Sora Sompeng is an abugida with an inherent vowel pronounced ə.
-9 more vowel sounds are written using 6 independent letters.
+Sora sompeng consonants have an inherent vowel pronounced ə.
+Nine more post-consonant vowel sounds are written using 6 non-combining letters.
 There are no combining marks, and there are no pre-base vowels or circumgraphs.
 There appears to be no way to indicate vowel nasalisation.

-Standalone vowels are written using the same vowel letters.
+Standalone vowels are written using the same vowel letters as post-consonant vowels.

 Sora Sompeng has a set of native digits, designed for base-10 (rather than the base-12 used in the language).
 It uses ASCII punctuation marks.